Horse riding safaris in Botswana

 Horse-Riding safaris in the Okavango Delta

 Imagine the breath-taking excitement when your silent progress along game paths brings you upon a herd of buffalo or a family group of elephant.
 The riding is varied.
-Sometimes you’ll be quietly walking, stalking big game and admiring the bird life.
-Other times, you’ll be cantering through the water-meadows alongside galloping giraffe and lechwe.
+Sometimes it’s quiet walking, stalking big game and admiring the bird life.
+Sometimes it’s cantering through the water-meadows alongside galloping giraffe and lechwe.

 Activity and relaxation are carefully balanced.
-You stay in authentic safari camps throughout, with comfortable accommodation and en suite bathrooms.
+And, you stay in authentic safari camps throughout with comfortable accommodation and en suite bathrooms.
 Horse safaris vary in length from 3 to 10 nights.
 We recommend at least 4 or 5 nights if possible.

-There is a horse to suit everyone.
-You also have a choice of English or Trail saddles.
-The horses are much loved, well mannered thoroughbreds, Namibian Hanoverian and Kalahari-arab crossbreeds.
+There is a horse to suit everyone, and a choice of English or Trail saddles.
+The horses are much loved, well-mannered thoroughbreds, Namibian Hanoverian and Kalahari-arab crossbreeds.

-You can base yourself at one camp, Macatoo Camp.
-Or, opt for a horse safari trail staying at three different camps, all in diverse areas that offer a unique experience of the Okavango Delta wildlife, birds and habitat.
+You can base yourself at one camp, Macatoo Camp, or opt for a horse safari trail staying at three different camps, all in diverse areas offering a unique experience of the Okavango Delta wildlife, birds and habitat.

 You need to be riding fit and confident of your ability at all paces.
-You spend four to six hours a day in the saddle, so a horse safari is really only for experienced riders.
-They cannot accommodate novice or beginner riders on a horse safari.
-Afternoons can be spent enjoying alternative activities, including swimming, game drives, mokoro (dugout canoe) excursions or walking.
+You’ll spend four to six hours a day in the saddle so a horse safari is really only for experienced riders and they cannot accommodate novice or beginner riders on a horse safari.
+Afternoons can be spent enjoying alternative activities including swimming, game drives, mokoro (dugout canoe) excursions or walking.

 The horse safari camps welcome non-riding or novice-riding spouses, friends or children who can enjoy the alternative safari activities on offer such as game drives, seasonal boating, mokoro safaris and fishing.